AMfeta99/NLP_LLM/AI_Agents/Object_Evolution_Generator/README.md

 Transformer Agents library was used for implementation of such system, providing building block to customized the Agent.

 ### Framework
-This Agent follows the ReAct framework combining Reasoning + Acting (ReAct) principles with code execution capabilities.
+This Agent follows the **ReAct** framework combining **Reasoning + Acting (ReAct)** principles with code execution capabilities.

 This type of agent operates by iteratively reasoning about the task, deciding on the necessary steps, and performing actions using external tools or executing code to achieve its goals.

+#### 1. Code:
-    - Code: ReactCodeAgent can execute Python code or interact with code-related tools, allowing it to perform computational tasks, manipulate data, or even write and debug scripts as part of its workflow.
+ReactCodeAgent can execute Python code or interact with code-related tools, allowing it to perform computational tasks, manipulate data, or even write and debug scripts as part of its workflow.

+#### 2. Tool Integration:
-    - Tool Integration: It can integrate with tools like web search engines, calculators, APIs, or custom modules to extend its capabilities beyond language-based reasoning.
+It can integrate with tools like web search engines, calculators, APIs, or custom modules to extend its capabilities beyond language-based reasoning.

+#### 3. Iterative Approach:
-    - Iterative Approach: The agent evaluates intermediate results during execution and adapts its actions accordingly to ensure it converges on a solution effectively.
+The agent evaluates intermediate results during execution and adapts its actions accordingly to ensure it converges on a solution effectively.

 ### Tools